kinota93/fac2023/README.md

 # Introduction

-A pure PHP business calendar library.
+*KsCal* is a pure PHP business calendar library.
 It is general-purpose that supports public holidays,  business/non-business days, and availability management.
 It is rule-based where days specified by rules such as second Monday one or every month,

 - Rules for **days**, **weeks** and **weekdays**.
 E.g., `week=[2,4], wday=[3]` for *2nd* and *4th* Wednesdays.
 - constraints of appliable rules by `during` and `except`.